Commenting on a paper

 Short Comments can be submitted by every registered member of the scientific community (free registration is accessible via the login link).
-They are restricted to a maximum length of 10 pages and have to be submitted within 8 weeks after publication of the discussion paper in BGD.
+They should usually not be longer than 10 pages and have to be submitted within 8 weeks after publication of the discussion paper in BGD.
 For details see Interactive Public Discussion.

 If you would like to contribute a peer-reviewed comment or reply, which continues the discussion of a scientific paper beyond the limits of immediate interactive discussion in BGD, please be aware of the Manuscript Preparation.

 Such comments and replies undergo the same process of peer review, publication and interactive discussion as full articles and technical notes.
 They are equivalent to the peer-reviewed comments and replies in traditional scientific journals and may achieve publication in BG if sufficiently substantial.

 If you want to use LaTeX commands in your comment you need to "Activate LaTeX Commands" by clicking on the appropriate button just above the text input window.

 The following template is a simple ASCII text file with a typical layout for interactive comments and some frequently used LaTeX commands.
 It can be viewed, edited, copied and pasted into the text field of the comment submission form using any standard text editor: comment_example.txt .

 Italic text may be created by putting the text into curly braces with a \it after the opening brace.

 Remember to include the empty space between the \it and the rest of text.
 Bold face text is produced in a similar way using \bf.